 Occurs when creating, updating or deleting worklog.
 General error if entity is failing validation in Database.
 Will contain additional information about errors.

-If you have received a message with a "code 429" that says, "The request has been cancelled because your API usage was exceeded", you will have to wait before sending a new request.
+If you have received a message with a response code '429' that says, 'The request has been canceled because your API usage was exceeded', you will have to wait before sending a new request.
+Prior to cancellation, our system may attempt to mitigate this by slowing down request processing.

 The official support for API versions is 2 years from their release.